 - Cover well-known brands on your gear with duct or electrical tape.
 Use a sticker or cover to hide Apple logos, especially – these are hot-ticket items.
 Also consider randomly placing silver duct tape on your gear.
 This makes your equipment appear more used and less of a shiny target.

 - Carry only what you absolutely need with you.
 Aaron and I had all of our spare SD cards – 18 in total – in those bags.
 We now have a lot of cards to replace.

-- When you’re done with any given location, get in the habit of removing your SD card from your camera and tucking it into a pocket.
+- When you’re done at any given location, get in the habit of removing your SD card from your camera; tuck it in a pocket.
 I fortunately did this before our bags were stolen, so I didn’t lose any of the photos from the day.
 Aaron lost all his footage.

 - Back up your pictures and video every. single. day.
 Even if you’re tired.
 Just do it.
 Preferably to two hard drives and to a cloud storage solution (we use Crashplan).

 Invest in pickpocket-proof pants and slash-proof bags.
 These could protect you from simple swipes of your wallet or other valuables stored in your pockets or backpack during your trip. #travelsafety #avoidpickpocketsTweet

 - Invest in pickpocket-proof pants (we love Clothing Arts) and slash-proof bags (we love Pacsafe).
 These could protect you from simple swipes of your wallet or other valuables stored in your pockets or backpack.
 You might even consider wearing your backpack on your front for additional security.

 - Carry a decoy wallet.
 Fill it with expired credit or gift cards and just a little bit of the local currency.
 If someone tries to rob you, you can give them the decoy.
 Thinking they got what they wanted, they’ll leave you alone.
 Make sure there’s some real money in there, though, or they might notice it’s a fake.